 The underlying purpose of a Florida personal injury lawyer is to compensate individuals who sustained injuries as a result of someone else’s negligence.
 Personal injuries can vary widely, and often include traumatic brain injuries, spinal cord injuries, fractures, soft tissue injuries, or even simple bumps and bruises.
-These injuries often require the assistance of a Florida personal injury attorney to help victims level the playing field with insurance companies while advising you of your rights.
+These injuries often require the assistance of an injury attorney.
+The best Florida personal injury lawyer for you can help you level the playing field with insurance companies while advising you of your rights.
 With someone in your corner who has your best interests in mind, you can rest easier and focus your energies on your recovery.